satakagi/sameConditionFlatFrame/README.md

 ### Practice
 In order to verify this hypothesis, firstly I had to apply very little light to the CMOS imager.
 For this I decided to use a film that is used to shoot the sun.
 And controllable light.

 This almost worked.
-I was able to acquire the condition not to be saturated with the exposure for 10 seconds, maximum gain (600) and temperature of -10 celsius with ASI 1600MM-C. This shooting condition is often when I shoot the diffuse nebula with Hα filter.
+I was able to acquire the condition not to be saturated with the exposure for 10 seconds, maximum gain (600) and temperature of -10 celsius with ASI1600MM-C. This shooting condition is often when I shoot the diffuse nebula with Hα filter.
 And I made a flat frame stacked from 300 frames using SharpCap's Flat Frame capture function.
 Then just set this "Same Condition Flat Frame" to SharpCap's Flat Frame and try live stacking!

 #### Possible Issues
 Because the light intensity is low, the flat frame will contain more noise.
 It may be possible to reduce it by stacking a lot, but how many stacks are appropriate?